Chapter 9. Resume

 DESIGNS CONNECTING STRATEGIC THINKING, VISUAL COMMUNICATION, AND DYNAMIC STORYTELLING.

-WITHIN 10 YEARS OF WORKING IN the ADVERTISING AND FILM INDUSTRY, LILIANA HAS ACQUIRED A UNIQUE SKILL SET IN STRATEGICALLY DEVELOPING CONCEPTS FOR PERIOD AND CONTEMPORARY GRAPHIC PROPS, CREATING THESE PROTOTYPES AS ESSENTIAL PARTS OF THE Movie’s PLOT AND SETTING.
-For the last 2 years, she has been working in Human-Centered Design, using elements of Service Design, Business Innovation, and Design Research principles to be able to design with great impact for a client base in Scandinavia, Brazil and beyond.
+WITHIN 11 YEARS OF WORKING IN the ADVERTISING AND FILM INDUSTRY, LILIANA HAS ACQUIRED A UNIQUE SKILL SET IN STRATEGICALLY DEVELOPING CONCEPTS FOR PERIOD AND CONTEMPORARY GRAPHIC PROPS, CREATING THESE PROTOTYPES AS ESSENTIAL PARTS OF THE Movie’s PLOT AND SETTING.
+For the last 3 years, she has been working in Human-Centered Design, using elements of Service Design, Business Innovation, and Design Research principles to be able to design with great impact for a client base in Germany, Scandinavia, United Kingdom, Brazil and beyond.

 for the camera and the actors with a level of detail that supports the creation of the fictional world for the cast to work within and interact with, rather than simply concentrating on the details that a cinema audience might see on screen.
 Liliana’s aesthetic derives from researching a wide and varied range of periods and cultures.
 Her signature and mastery lies in storytelling through the medium of tangible ethnographic pieces with an interactional function, be they antique photographs, book covers, telegrams, signage, newspapers or magazines.